 “A real irony is that ‘respect for people’ requires that people feel the pain of critical feedback.” — Akio Toyoda

-If you only know me from social media — which is a terrible way to know someone — you could easily conclude that I am an asshole because of my criticism of Lean (all I’m doing is pulling the andon cord).
-But at the same time, I have a great love for TPS and Lean and have been a passionate advocate for 25 years.
+If you only know me from social media — which is a terrible way to know someone — you could easily conclude that I am an asshole because of my criticism of Lean.
+But, you would be wrong.
+I have a great love for TPS and Lean and have been a passionate advocate for 25 years.
 My doing both confuses people.
 Is it necessary?
 Yes.
 Why do it?
-To understand problems in the construction and execution of Lean over time.
-And as a Gemini, the twins are curious about different but complementary problems — Lean success and Lean failure.
+To understand problems in the construction and execution of Lean over time, and curiosity about two different but complementary problems — Lean success and Lean failure.

 I don’t care about fitting in with them or how they define me.
 What I do care about is moving forward in support of my students, Lean practitioners, and others whose desire it is to learn and improve.
 I care that the information that they get is accurate and that they have a clear understanding of reality so that the actions they take to improve are not futile.

 Respect for people can manifest itself in unexpected ways.

 “They laugh at me because I’m different.
 I laugh at them because they’re all the same.” — Kurt Cobain

 “Only individuals with an aberrant temperament can in the long run retain their self-esteem in the face of the disesteem of their fellows.” – Thorstein Veblen

 Click here to read “What I Learned from Two Decades of Asking Questions About Lean,” and why social sanctions to conform have been ineffective.